umyelab/LabGym/README.md

-LabGym is a multi-animal-tracking and deep-learning based package for quantifying user-defined animal behaviors without restrictions on animal species or behavior types.
+LabGym is a multi-animal-tracking and deep-learning based package for end-to-end classification and quantification of user-defined animal behaviors without restrictions on animal species or behavior types.
 It also provides users a way to generate visualizable datasets for the user-defined behaviors.

 The graphical user interface (GUI) of LabGym has 4 functional units: 'Generate Datasets', 'Train Networks', 'Test Networks', and 'Analyze Behaviors':